Our Chapters

 2024 – Presidential Award for volunteering over 6000+ hours

 The Scherer family has also taken a few hits from mother nature with the loss of their home to a fire in 2009 and then after rebuilding house flooded during Hurricane Harvey in 2017.
 This did not stop Michael and wife, Elizabeth from putting together a program called “First Catch Centers” with Fishing’s Future and the Recreation Boating and Fishing Foundation.
-That help educated more than 10,000 people in Texas and New Jersey.
-Michael has always been an individual who truly lives to serve.
+That helped educated more than 10,000 people in Texas and New Jersey.
+Michael has always been an individual who truly lives to serve

 Unselfish Contributions to the Sport of Fishing

-Leaving a legacy, planting a seed, shaping the next generation are other sayings that Michael teaches along with “Teaching today, to catch one tomorrow”!
-But these saying are not just for Michael to have more fish to catch, but for future families and anglers to be able to catch that first fish together in clean waterways.
+“Leaving a legacy”, “Planting a seed” , “Shaping the next generation”, are other sayings that Michael teaches along with “Teaching today, to catch one tomorrow”!
+But these sayings are not just for Michael to have more fish to catch, but for future families and anglers to be able to catch that first fish together in clean waterways.
 He always says that the greatest gift after a family fish camp on Saturday, is a text from a family on Sunday with the saying, “We caught a fish today”!
-Not “I”, but “we”.
+Not “I”, but “WE”.

 Today, Michael Scherer is the Program Director of Fishing’s Future